-Customer service is paramount to us, as is attention to detail, and we feel that this is borne out by the recommendation of our existing customers and enviable reputation as the quality property specialist.
+Customer service is paramount to us, as is attention to detail, and we feel that this is borne out by the recommendation of our existing customers and enviable reputation as a quality property specialist.

 Our dedicated team have a broad base of experience in handling rental properties and we pride ourselves in the quality of service we provide.
-Equally we never rest on our laurels and strive to keep abreast of all the changes to the Housing Law, continually improving our service by investing in our employees and thelatest technology.
+Equally we never rest on our laurels and strive to keep abreast of all the changes to the Housing Law, continually improving our service by investing in our employees and the latest technology.

-We are committed to ensuring that the whole process runs smoothly and for those little hiccups we have the experience and resources to resolve matters swiftly.
+We are committed to ensuring that the whole process runs smoothly and, for those little hiccups, we have the experience and resources to resolve matters swiftly.

 Initial Property Visit & Assessment

 With our customer focused service, we know that to provide our clients with the best advice we need to look at their property and review their requirements on an individual basis.
 Therefore, we are happy to visit your property and discuss your needs with no commitment.
-We can then conduct a market appraisal including information and recommendations on the market rent, legal obligations, Tenant requirements, property appeal, mortgage requirements and safety regulations.
+We can then conduct a market appraisal including information and recommendations on the market rent, legal obligations, tenant requirements, property appeal, mortgage requirements and safety regulations.

 Marketing Your Property

 By utilising a full marketing package, we seek to attract suitable tenants within a short time frame.
 Full particulars will be drawn to include colour photographs and floorplan.
 These will then be swiftly forwarded to registered respective tenants, advertised on our own website, Rightmove and On the Market.

 Eye catching “To Let” boards can often play a strong role in generating interest as many tenants commence their home search with a tour of their preferred area.